 In many places across the world, often in rural or remote settings, you will find research stations.
 They can vary from a lone wooden or metal shack to a huge network of buildings including gyms, cafeterias and much more.
 Their basic role is to allow scientific research to happen, and they do this in a number of ways.

 First and most basic is that they give you a space to sleep.
 Often research takes more than a day, and especially in remote areas where you’re studying the environment, you may not want to sleep in a tent.
-Research stations give you a place to sleep and store your stuff in safety aware from the elements, wildlife and in lockable locations if your equipment is especially valuable and there are people wandering nearby.
+Research stations give you a place to sleep and store your stuff in safety away from the elements and wildlife, as well as in lockable locations if your equipment is especially valuable and there are people wandering nearby.
 For some stations, i.e shacks, this is where it ends.
-Most station however have an extra suuuuuuper valuable asset, and that’s electricity.
+Most station however have an extra suuuuuuper valuable asset- electricity.
 This is not only useful for turning on the lights in the evening to read a good book.
 It may be essential for even many basic pieces of equipment.
-Diesel generators have their place, but having to not only drag that but also the fuel you need, maybe even for a few months, out to your field sites means a lot of extra hassle, and if each researcher that visits needs to do this themselves, it’s a lot of extra cost.
+Diesel generators have their place, but having to drag both that and all the fuel you need for it, maybe even for a few months, out to your field sites means a lot of extra hassle, and if each researcher that visits needs to do this themselves, it’s a lot of extra cost.

 Not being able to do the lab part of experiments on site can also literally ruin your study.
-Some substances have chemical reactions happening in them.
-For example plants, even when you uproot them will continue to respire, so to sample them ‘fresh’ they either need to be frozen to stop the respiration, or tested and scientifically prodded straight away before thing like carbon are lost or transformed in the plant through these ongoing processes.
+Some substances have chemical reactions happening within them, e.g. plants will continue to respire even after you uproot them, so to sample them ‘fresh’ they either need to be frozen to stop the respiration, or tested and scientifically prodded straight away before things like carbon are lost or transformed through ongoing processes like respiration.

 Finally, research stations can be a great space for scientists to run into one another, see what each other are working on and find opportunities to collaborate.
 Scientists from opposite sides of the globe who may never have met may be doing complementary work in an area, and working at the same research station may bring them together to create even better work.